-The documentary not only shows how Nick, Brian, Kevin, James and Howard work on their album, but also takes the fans on a journey back in time to the beginnings of the band.
-Many archive footage shows how they got through schools and shopping centres before the big breakthrough.
-In addition, each band member leads his colleagues to a place from his past, then tells them about his family and the time before the Backstreet Boys.
-This sometimes seems a bit thick and too staged.
-But for fans it's just nice to learn so much about the guys and to see not only their professional but also their very private side.
+The documentary not only shows Nick, Brian, Kevin, James and Howard working on their album, but also takes fans on a journey back in time to the band's beginnings.
+With a lot of archive footage it is shown how they toured through schools and shopping malls before the big breakthrough came.
+In addition, each band member leads his colleagues to a place from his past, then tells about his family and the time before the Backstreet Boys.
+Sometimes this seems a bit too thick and too staged.
+But for fans it is just nice to learn so much about the boys and to see not only their professional, but also the very private side.

-It is very pleasant that just the beginning time is not glorified as pure fun.
-There is a lot of open talk here about difficult times and not at all glamorous moments, which frees the young gentlemen a little from the clean man image that boygroups generally have.
-As a fan you get a really interesting and entertaining documentary with a high nostalgia factor and a little surprise factor.
-That alone makes the purchase of this disc already recommendable.
-But there is also the concert that was recorded in Saitama, Japan.
-The Backstreet Boys present 23 of their hits and bring the sold out hall to the boil.
+It is very pleasant that especially the early days are not glorified as pure fun.
+It is spoken here quite openly about difficult times and about not at all glamorous moments what frees the young gentlemen a little bit from the clean man image what boy groups have generally stuck to.
+So as a fan you get a really interesting and entertaining documentary with a high nostalgia and a little surprise factor.
+That alone makes the purchase of this disc worthwhile.
+But then there is also the concert that was recorded in Saitama, Japan.
+The Backstreet Boys perform 23 of their hits here and really get the sold-out venue buzzing in the process.

-To be honest, the show isn't really great.
-The dance choreographies - which is probably also due to the age of the boys - are no longer quite as spectacular as they were twenty years ago.
+It has to be said honestly that the show is not really great.
+The dance choreographies are - which is probably also due to the age of the guys - not as spectacular as it was twenty years ago.
 And also the stage design or the lightshow are relatively reduced.
-What this concert lives on is the great atmosphere, which is created by the enthusiasm of the fans and of course by the high sing-along factor of the many catchy tunes of the band.
-And you notice that some of the songs you might have blasphemed about twenty years ago are really timeless good pop songs.
-Of course, there is only one conclusion to all this: For fans, this combination of documentary and concert is an absolute must!!
+What this concert lives on is the great atmosphere, which is created by the enthusiasm of the fans and of course also by the high sing-along factor of the many catchy tunes of the band.
+And you notice that some of the songs that you might have bitched about twenty years ago really are timelessly good pop songs.
+In the end, of course, all this leaves only one conclusion: for fans, this combo of documentary and concert is an absolute must!!!

-Picture + sound: A lot of archive material is used in the documentation, partly recorded with old camcorders.
-Here the quality is of course very poor.
-But with the current video and interview sequences the picture pleases with a good sharpness of detail and harmonious colours.
-In the case of the concert recording, these positive aspects are even more pronounced.
-The sound of the documentary is a bit more reserved overall.
-Only with excerpts from the music videos or from live performances does the whole thing appear pleasantly lively.
-The concert is a pleasure with a good DTS-HD Master Audio 5.1 mix, which transports a little live feeling into the living room.
+Picture + Sound: The documentary uses a lot of archive material, partly recorded with old camcorders.
+Here, of course, the quality is very poor.
+But with the actual video and interview sequences, the picture pleases with a good sharpness of detail and coherent colors.
+In the concert recording, these positive aspects are even a little more pronounced.
+Overall, the sound is a bit more restrained on the documentary.
+Only during clips from the music videos or live performances does the whole thing come across as pleasantly lively.
+The concert pleases with a good DTS-HD Master Audio 5.1 mix that transports a little live feeling into the living room.
 Good.

-Extras: For the documentation there is additional material, consisting of some outtakes (about 4:57 min.) and six additional scenes (about 18:25 min.).
-For fans there are some nice moments with it, because here even more, partly very intimate insights into the past of the individual band members are offered.
+Extras: There is additional material to go with the documentary, consisting of some outtakes (approx. 4:57 mins) and six additional scenes (approx. 18:25 mins).
+There are some nice moments in there for fans, as there are even more, sometimes very intimate, glimpses into the past of the individual band members.

-Fazit: "20 years Backstreet Boys" is an absolute must for fans.
-The documentary does not only show many rare archive recordings, but also lets the audience follow the creation of the last album.
-And the concert recording shows impressively that the Backstreet Boys still make their audience scream - even if the show isn't really spectacular.
-The Blu-ray presents documentaries and concerts in good picture and sound quality and also offers more than twenty minutes of bonus material on the documentary film.
-Altogether there is a clear one for it: Recommendable!
+Conclusion: 20 Years of Backstreet Boys is an absolute must for fans.
+Not only does the documentary feature a lot of rare archival footage, but it also lets viewers see the making of the last album.
+And the concert recording shows impressively that the Backstreet Boys still make their audience scream - even if the show is not really spectacular.
+The Blu-ray presents the documentary and concert in good picture and sound quality and also offers more than twenty minutes of bonus material to the documentary.
+Overall, there is a clear: Recommendable!